Glossary of fees

 Students are advised that books can constitute a major expense.
 If your resources are limited, you are advised to invest carefully in essential reference works that will become a permanent and valued part of your library long after you leave Regent.
 Please note that the John Richard Allison Library is not able to provide a sufﬁcient number of all textbooks.
 Students are therefore expected to purchase the basic textbooks for each course.
 Textbooks may cost between $85 and $180 per course.

 Retreat Costs for Spouses, Children, and Part-Time Students

 Spouses and children of students are encouraged to attend the Fall Retreat.
 For further information see the Community Life section on the Living in Vancouver page.
 A basic accommodation charge applies.
 Students who do not pay the Student Association Fee must pay full accommodation charges.

 When applying to graduate, students must pay a nonrefundable, non-transferable Graduation Application Fee.
 This must be paid each time a student applies for graduation.

 Degree students are loaned academic hoods and gowns for Convocation.
 Hoods (but not gowns) are also available for purchase.
 GradDipCS students do not require a hood for Convocation.

 Transcripts and Official Documents

-Official transcripts, which may be ordered online or by submitting a paper form, cost $5 each ($10 if needed in less than one week).
+Official transcripts, which may be ordered online or by submitting a paper form, cost $5 each.
 Requests for copies of documents from student files cost $5 each.
 You can order transcripts here.